Job security

+By country

 In the United States

 While all economies are impacted by market forces (which change the supply and demand of labor), the United States is particularly susceptible to these forces due to a long history of fiscal conservatism and minimal government intervention.

 Minimal government intervention has helped the United States create an at-will employment system that applies across many industries.
 Consequently, with limited exceptions, an employee's job security closely follows an employer's demand for their skills.
 For example, in the aftermath of the dot com boom of 1997–2000, employees in the technology industry experienced a massive drop in job security and confidence.
 More recently, in 2009 many manufacturing workers experienced a similar drop in job security and confidence.
 Closely following market forces also means that employment in the United States rebounds when industries adjust to new economic realities.
 For example, employee confidence and job security in both manufacturing and technology have rebounded substantially.

 In the United States job insecurity is higher for men than women, with workers aged 30–64 experiencing more insecurity when compared with other age groups.
 Divorced or separated workers, and workers with less than a high school diploma also report higher job insecurity.
 Overall, workers in the construction industry have the highest rate of job insecurity at 55%.

 The impact of unemployment and job insecurity on both mental and physical health is now the subject of a growing body of research.
 This will offer insights into why, for example, an increasing number of men in the United States are not returning to work.
 In 1960, only 5% of men ages 30–35 were unemployed whereas roughly 13% were unemployed in 2006.
 The New York Times attributes a large portion of this to blue collar and professional men refusing to work in jobs that they are overqualified for or do not provide adequate benefits in contrast to their previous jobs.
 It could also be attributed to a mismatch between the skills employees currently have, and the skills employers in traditionally male dominated industries (such as manufacturing) are looking for.

 According to data from 2014 employee confidence reports, 50% of all current workers 18 and over feel confident in their ability to find a new job if necessary, and 60% are confident in the future of their employer.
 Job insecurity, defined as being worried about becoming unemployed, is a concern to 25% of U.S. workers.

 Due to lockdowns during the COVID-19 pandemic, workplaces moved from office to home.
 Employees worried about the potential career consequences of losing productivity and effectiveness while working from home owing to a lack of work-life balance.
 According to studies, workers worried that their jobs might be at risk if they performed poorly while working from home during the epidemic.